MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

 ## Prerequisites

 To use this connector, you must have installed the Denodo platform, and configured and started its service.
-In case of a connection using ODBC, you must have correctly configured the connection in the ODBC Data Source Administrator.
+In case of a connection using an ODBC DSN, you must have correctly configured the connection in the ODBC Data Source Administrator.

 ## Capabilities supported